LucasDelfino92/morrowindsharp/mw2.md

 The guide presented here assumes you have already followed the installation instructions found in the [**Setup**](https://github.com/Sigourn/morrowind-improved/blob/master/setup.md#setup) page.
 Please abstain from using this guide until you've correctly set up Morrowind.

-Unlike Morrowind++ (which Morrowind# is an extension and a slight rework of), this guide assumes a certain level of competence from its users, and knowledge about the game.
-Because of this, instructions have been simplified, particularly those that always pointed out when Mod Organizer 2 won't recognize a mod's Data Files structure.

 ## Basic modding tips

 ### Don't uninstall mods mid-playthrough